 Real-time embedded software development is based on a well-established set of paradigms, methodologies and technologies, evolved during our decades of activity in the field.
-Based on the solid foundations of computer science applied to embedded and real-time systems, our methodologies and technologies are constantly updated based on the evolution of microcontrollers, related tools, and regulatory requirements.
+Based on the solid foundations of computer science applied to embedded and real-time systems, our methodologies and technologies are constantly updated in line with the evolution of microcontrollers, related tools, and regulatory requirements.

-Software is represented through the following paradigms, together coexistent and functional for software development in embedded, real-time applications.
+Software is represented through the following coexistent and functional paradigms regarding software development in embedded, real-time applications.

 - Software = data structures and algorithms that operates on them, formalized with pseudo language.

 : “Algorithms + Data Structures = Programs”, by Niklaus Wirth, Prentice-Hall Series in Automatic Computation.

 - Software = sequenced and structured processes.
 Rif.: “Structured Development for Real-Time Systems”, by Paul T. Ward, Stephen J. Mellor, Prentice-Hall.

 - Software = finite state machines.

 All processes related to the software are based on internal procedures, which regulate:

 The software development process is based on of the following activities, managed within an iterative and incremental model: